 Medication management is covered in its own chapter, and clinical excerpts are used throughout the book to illustrate key techniques that can be incorporated into immediate practice.

-- Explores behavioural treatments for improving Tourette Syndrome (TS) and tic disorders
+- Explores behavioral treatments for improving Tourette Syndrome (TS) and tic disorders

 - Presents material in a practical, ready-to-use format for immediate clinical use

-- Highlights improving self-esteem, social interactions, and coping in school environments
+- Highlights how to improve self-esteem, social interactions and coping in school environments

 - Details case examples for better understanding of treatment practices